pietropezzi/os-rep/scripts/Lesson1/README.md

-*Lesson 1*
+###Lesson 1
-This lesson is just an introductioun to the Shell.
+This lesson's has no scripts, only some commands to try on the terminal.